 records of your main scheme and A V C matching policies

-records of the steps taken to improve your main scheme and A V C view data.
+records of the steps taken to improve your main scheme and A V C view data

+records of the steps taken to maintain your data quality once connected.

-These records will help provide T P R with a rounded and transparent view of your efforts to comply with legislation.
+These records will help provide T P R with a rounded and transparent view of your efforts to comply with legislation, both before and after connection.

 T P R expect third parties to help and support you in meeting your duties appropriately.
 This includes employers providing you with information to enable you to perform your duties.